 It must have been a dream, I decided.
 I got up and made my way to my writing desk in the gloom.
 On it sat the letter that began this strange affair.
 I contemplated burning it in the remains of the fire.

-Rebekah Valerius is a current student in the MA in Apologetics program at HBU and is part of the Mama Bear Apologetics Ministry team (www.mamabearapologetics.com).
-She hopes to graduate from the MA in the Spring of 2019.
+Rebekah Valerius is a graduate of the MA in Apologetics program at HBU.
 She is a wife and homeschooling mother of two.
 You can see more of her writing at www.alongthebeam.com.

 G.K.
 Chesterton, Orthodoxy (Peabody, MA: Hendrickson Publishers, 2006), 5.